 Who is the Barbershop Harmony Society?

-The Barbershop Harmony Society is the world’s largest all-male singing Society, with 23,000 members across North America; affiliated men’s and women’s organizations in more than a dozen countries bring the total number of active singers to more than 80,000 worldwide.
+The Barbershop Harmony Society is the world’s largest all-male singing Society, with 22,000 members across North America.
+Affiliated men’s and women’s organizations in more than a dozen countries bring the total number of active singers to more than 80,000 worldwide.

-Founded in 1938 as the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, Inc. (SPEBSQSA), the Society now expends nearly $1 million annually in support of community and school programs that bring the fellowship, fulfillment and excitement of vocal music to a new generation of singers.
+Founded in 1938 as the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, Inc. (SPEBSQSA), the Society now expends $1.3 million annually in support of community and school programs that bring the fellowship, fulfillment, and excitement of vocal music to a new generation of singers.

-The Society relocated its headquarters to the heart of Nashville n 2007, and has established powerful relationships in the civic and education communities.
-Belmont University in Nashville has become the new home for the Society’s flagship annual education event, Harmony University, and in 2016, the Barbershop Harmony Society was recognized by the Nashville Business Journal as one of its Best Places To Work.
+The Society relocated its headquarters to the heart of Nashville in 2007, and has established powerful relationships in the civic and education communities.
+Belmont University in Nashville is home for the Society’s flagship annual education event, Harmony University, and in 2016 and 2017, the Barbershop Harmony Society was recognized by the Nashville Business Journal as one of its Best Places To Work.